-Monitor the temperature of the salmon so you can remove from the heat the moment it reaches 145°F.
+Monitor the temperature of the salmon so you can remove from the heat the moment it gets done.

-Speaking of temperature, there is no way to ensure that meat is safely done without a thermometer.
+Speaking of temperature, there is no way to ensure that meat has reached a certain temperature without a thermometer.
 For this recipe I recommend an instant read thermometer like the ThermoPop or you can use a leave-in thermometer like the “Smoke” by Thermoworks that alerts you when the perfect temperature has been reached.

-I use Thermoworks products exclusively.. the safety of my family and friends is worth it.
+I use Thermoworks products exclusively.
 You won't find a more accurate and high quality range of thermometers than the ones made by this company.